-The action $\mathcal{S}$ defined above specifies the log-probability density of any quantum trajectory.
-The term $g+\frac{1}{2}[ r_\alpha - 2 \mathrm{Tr}(\hat{\rho} \hat{P}_{\alpha}(\theta)) ]^2$ represents the log-probability density of any conditional dynamics trajectory satisfying \eqref{eq:strat_SME}, and can be interpreted as a naturally arising running cost \cite{lewalle2024prxq, Cylke_2025inprep, Karmakar_2022, barchielli2009quantum}.
 In short, we recognize that we again have a problem in the form \eqref{PMP_traditional} \cite{lewalle2024prxq}, where the physical dynamics are now given by \eqref{eq:strat_SME}, and the measurement statistics provide us with particular forms of the running cost $J_t$.
 Moreover, the final boundary condition $\ln\,\mathcal{P}_f$ can be associated with a terminal cost (such that post--selection on a narrow Gaussian may be understood to be equivalent to imposing a steep quadratic cost on landing near a particular final state).

 For any given schedule $\theta(t)$, the most likely path then corresponds to the trajectory that minimizes the stochastic action $\mathcal{S}$ with respect to the measurement results $r_{\alpha}(t)$.
 Since $r_{\alpha}$ is unbounded, the minimization is achieved by $\delta \mathcal{S} = 0$, which leads to a set of Hamilton equations \cite{CDJ_origin}